Strong shift equivalence and algebraic K-theory: Introduction

+It is easy to check $\ear$ is trivial if $A$ is nilpotent.
+There are rings with nontrivial $\nk_1(\calR)$ such that $\ear $ is trivial for every $A$ (Remark \ref{goodrings}).
+We will show $\ear$ is trivial if $A$ is SE-$\calR$ to a matrix which is invertible or idempotent (Theorem \ref{classesinOmega}), and in some other cases when $\calR$ is the integral group ring of a finite abelian group (Cor. \ref{localizationexample}).

-The heart of that proof is Theorem \ref{fredholmk1injective}, which shows that the map $K_{1}(\calR[t]) \to K_{1}(\Omega_{+}^{-1}\calR[t])$ induced by a certain Cohn localization $\calR[t] \to \Omega_{+}^{-1}\calR[t]$ is injective.
+The key to the triviality of $\ear$ for invertible or idempotent $A$ (important for applications) is Theorem \ref{fredholmk1injective}, which shows that the map $K_{1}(\calR[t]) \to K_{1}(\Omega_{+}^{-1}\calR[t])$ induced by a certain Cohn localization $\calR[t] \to \Omega_{+}^{-1}\calR[t]$ is injective.
 In the case $\Rcal$ is commutative, this can be handled with a standard localization exact sequence.
 But for the generality of all rings $\Rcal$, the proof depends on the work of Neeman and Ranicki on the $K$-theory of noncommutative localization.
 For general $\Rcal$, they extended a localization finite exact sequence of Schofield by a single term (see Theorem \ref{NeemanRanicki6term}).
 We need that extra term to prove Theorem \ref{fredholmk1injective}.